StamusNetworks/scirius/doc/hunt.rst

 ------------

 Hunt is an interface dedicated to signatures and events visualization and tuning.
-It is available from the top menu of Scirius Enterprise via the ``Hunt`` link.
+It is available from the top menu of Scirius Security Platform via the ``Hunt`` link.

 Hunt uses a drill down approach to select events.
 Filters on protocol metadata contained in the alerts events can be simply added by clicking on the magnifier